 The Friends of Medalta Society has been accepting donations to our Permanent and Study collections since 1992.
 Thanks to the generosity of donors from across Canada, our collection has grown to over 38,000 objects.
 The primary focus of our collection is artefacts related to the factories located in the Historic Clay District with a minor focus on the other Potteries that operated in Southeastern Alberta.

 Additionally, we have a collection of historic plaster moulds that were used at the Hycroft China site between 1938-1989, as well as collections of silkscreens, rubber stamps, stencils, tools and other artefacts found on site.
 We are also interested in product catalogues and advertisements from the Potteries in South Eastern Alberta.
 Additionally, we also collect stories of life working in the factories, more formally called Oral Histories.

-If you have an object that you think we might be interested in, take a few photos of the front of the object, as well as photos of any markings that may be on the base or sides.
+If you have an object to inquire about, we will be accepting donations until October 30th, 2018.
+Take a few photos of the front of the object, as well as photos of any markings that may be on the base or sides.
 These photos will help us to assess if your object fits our Collecting Criteria listed below.
 We need to be very selective about the objects that we take into the collection to conserve storage space for future acquisitions.
 Walk-in donation inquiries are not encouraged.

 - Does not exceed our acquisition limit of 3 of each item.

 - Is in very good to excellent condition (no chips, cracks, and very limited wear to decoration).

 - Exceptions to the above may be made at the discretion of the Collection Manager.

 You can send these photos by mail or email to our Collections Department (Susan@medalta.org) along with stating your intention to donate to our museum.